-If you do have individually adjustable saddles on your PRS, like the Gibson style Tune-O-Matic, these saddles are adjusted by a screw on the top side.
+If you do have individually adjustable saddles on your PRS electric guitar, like the Gibson style Tune-O-Matic, these saddles are adjusted by a screw on the top side.
 It is a good idea to take this on with a small precision screwdriver to reduce the risk of scratching your guitar or pickups.

 Top tip – wrap your screwdriver shaft and handle in electrical tape to even further prevent damage to your guitar when working on intonation.

 With a PRS adjustable stoptail, turn the screws clockwise to shorten the string and increase pitch, or counter-clockwise to lengthen and decrease pitch.

 If your PRS has fixed bridge saddles and you have intonation issues, unfortunately you are unlikely to achieve a perfect result when intonating as you must shift the entire bridge to make any kind of adjustment.
 This is especially true if you are having issues with just one string.

 If you really need to make an adjustment to this type of bridge, make use of the screws located at either side to shift it to the left or right

 There are two adjustment screws on the ends of the bridge that you can turn to angle either side of the bridge up or down, or to move it horizontally.
 Turning either screw clockwise will move the bridge away from the post with the net effect of increasing string length, and a counter clockwise turn will move it back towards the post to shorten the string.

 For example, your low E is sharp, you will need to turn the bass side screw clockwise to make this adjustment.
 If all of your strings are sharp, you can turn both screws clockwise to make this adjustment.